-- Assess the impact of the new centre establishing 'lessons learned' to inform future facility improvements - Support the maximum utilisation of all leisure centre facilities including the reestablishment of a sustainable indoor bowls club
+- Assess the impact of the new centre establishing 'lessons learned' which will inform future facility improvements within the wider portfolio - Support the maximum utilisation of all leisure centre facilities including the reestablishment of the Indoor Bowls Club

+Include anything significant from the Facilities Planning Model
-2. Support partners/parishes to deliver the priority projects within the Playing Pitch Strategy

-- A detailed playing pitch strategy will follow in summer 2017 as a supporting document to this strategy - Support partners and parishes to provide sustainable skatepark facilities across the Borough

-3. Address inequalities in participation

-- Undertake a phased programme of disability inclusion audits and produce an action plan to increase participation - Review a package of measures (including pricing strategy, promotion and programming) to increase participation by residents in the lower (5-8) National Statistics Social Economic Classification groups

-4. Work with local health services to support 'the inactive' into regular activity

-- Review and re-launch the GP referral programme - Develop a programme of activities for older people across Rushcliffe - Based on Clinical Commissioning Group need, establish local connections with NHS services at Leisure Centre Manager level

-5. Maintain the existing local standards for provision of open space, children's play and allotments as follows:

-- Formal and informal amenity open space and formal paths and gardens 0.72 hectares per 1000 population - Equipped children's play areas 0.25 hectares per 1,000 population - Unequipped children's play areas 0.55 hectares per 1,000 population - Allotments 0.4 hectares per 1,000 population
+- 2. Support partners to secure external funding to deliver the priority projects within the Playing Pitch Strategy - o A detailed playing pitch strategy will follow in summer 2017 as an appendix to this strategy - o Support Radcliffe on Trent Parish Council to secure funding to redevelop the Wharf Lane skate-park - 3.
+To address inequalities in participation - o Undertake a phased programme of disability inclusion audits across the leisure portfolio and produce an action plan to increase participation - o To review a package of measures (including pricing strategy, promotion and programming) to increase participation by residents in the lower (5-8) National Statistics Social Economic Classification groups - 4.
+Review and develop working partnerships with local health services focussing on getting 'the inactive' into regular activity - o Review and re-launch the GP referral programme - o Develop a programme of activities for older people across all sites - o Based on Clinical Commissioning Group need, establish local connections with NHS services at Leisure Centre Manager level - 5.
+Maintain the existing local spatial standards for provision of children's play and allotments as follows; - o Equipped children's play areas 0.25 hectares per 1,000 population - o Allotments 0.4 hectares per 1,000 population

+Appendices

+T 0115 981 9911

+E customerservices@rushcliffe.gov.uk

+W www.rushcliffe.gov.uk